 Fascinated by politics, power, and policy-making?
 There’s no better place than Washington, D.C. to test your idealistic or cynical principles.
 Or you might want to see if the Washington political scene is a career after graduation.

-Each year (typically in the spring term but winter for 2019), for ten weeks, the Political Science Department organizes an academic program in D.C.
+Each year (typically in the winter term), for ten weeks, the Political Science Department organizes an academic program in D.C.
 Union students journey to help save the world, or sink into the political muck, or simply observe and interact with the many complexities and thrills that is Washington.
 Though the program is selective and competitive, all majors can apply, and no particular prerequisites are necessary (except motivation and enthusiasm).

 Each student gains an internship in D.C., and works in that office for 30 hours per week.
 Union students have worked in the Executive branch, on the Hill (the House or the Senate), or with a think tank, or a non-governmental organization (NGO).
 These internships could be issue oriented (environment, human rights, foreign policy, tax policy, education, etc.) and/or might be partisan (libertarian, conservative, moderate, liberal, progressive, etc.).
 Recently, students have interned with Office of Homeland Security, Emily’s List, Human Rights First, Radio Free Asia, Institute for Policy Studies, Center for American Progress, Wilson Center, Public Citizen, and Senators Sanders, Gillibrand, Markey, and Kirk, and Representatives Tonko, Gibson, Lowey, Serrano, Nadler, Hastings, McGovern, and Garrett.
 The internship counts as a credit class, and is supervised and graded.